Plugin for controlling iRobot vacuum cleaners and floor scrubbers.

 Before you start:

-Then wait it takes between 15s and 30s, you will see notifications on the screen and the daemon will restart on its own at the end of the process if it was successful.
-The device will then be created (you can monitor the progress via the log if necessary).
+Then wait for 15 to 30 seconds, you’ll see on-screen notifications and the daemon will reconnect itself at the end of the process if successful.
+The device will then be created (you can monitor progress via the log if necessary).

 Tip